 May an employer fire an employee for moonlighting while on Family and Medical Leave Act (FMLA) leave?

-- Working for another employer, performing same or similar duties that the employee's FMLA medical certification form says he or she is not able to perform; or
+- Working for another employer, performing same or similar duties that the employee's FMLA medical certification form says they are not able to perform; or

 - Engaging in off-duty activity, while on FMLA leave for one's own serious health condition, that is inconsistent with the limitations the serious health condition imposes.

-If an employer has a uniformly applied no moonlighting policy or a clause prohibiting such conduct in its FMLA policy, then that policy may apply to an employee out on FMLA leave so long as the employer does not treat the employee on FMLA leave differently than those who are on an equivalent leave status for a non-FMLA-qualifying reason.
+If an employer has a uniformly applied no moonlighting policy or a clause prohibiting such conduct in its FMLA policy, then that policy may apply to an employee out on FMLA leave if the employer does not treat the employee on FMLA leave differently than those who are on an equivalent leave status for a non-FMLA-qualifying reason.

-Before an employer fires an employee for moonlighting, the employer should conduct a thorough documented investigation into the matter.
-At the end of the investigation, the employer should have an honest and reasonable belief that the employee violated its policy and engaged in FMLA fraud.
-Also, while the FMLA may permit no moonlighting policies/clauses, there are some state laws that effectively prohibit the application of no moonlighting policies in certain contexts by making it unlawful for an employer to inhibit an employee's lawful off-duty conduct.
+While the federal FMLA may permit no moonlighting policies/clauses, there are some jurisdictions that effectively prohibit no moonlighting policies in certain contexts by making it unlawful for an employer to inhibit an employee's lawful off-duty conduct.

-If an employer does not have a no moonlighting policy, the employer is not allowed to deny FMLA benefits unless the employer can prove that the FMLA leave was fraudulently obtained.
+If an employer does not have a no moonlighting policy, FMLA benefits may not be denied unless the employer can prove that the FMLA leave was fraudulently obtained.